 Otherwise known as signatory companies, they collect and use online data for behavioural advertising.
 These small signatories have signed up to the Best Practice Guideline for Online Behavioural Advertising.
 Signatories have six months from the launch of the Best Practice Guideline to implement and comply with the requirements.

 Often referred to as customised or personalised advertising, this is specifically aimed at a particular segment of users based on factors such as demographics or behaviour.

 OBA served to an Internet-enabled device on a Website based on the browsing history of the device on Websites that are not Associated Websites or Related Websites.

 Uniform Resource Locator.

-Software that retrieves and collects information resources and arranges and displays the results in a standardized form on an Internet enabled device.
 Examples include Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari and Opera.
+Web browsers are software that retrieves and collects information resources and arranges and displays the results in a standardized form on an Internet enabled device.

 A person using the Internet.

 This is a website that is hosted on at least one web server, accessible via a network such as the Internet or a private local area network.

 Typically described as a collection of related web pages, images, videos or other digital assets that are addressed relative to a common URL, often consisting of only the domain name (or, in rare cases, the IP address) and the root path (‘/’) in an Internet Protocol-based network.